Home > Local Species > Longfin Squid

 Longfin inshore squid are found in the Western Atlantic Ocean and have a geographic range from Newfoundland to the Gulf of Venezuela.
-North of Cape Hatteras, NC, longfin inshore squid have a northerly summer migration inshore to shallow coastal waters and the continental shelf.
+North of Cape Hatteras, NC, Longfin Squid have a northerly summer migration inshore to shallow coastal waters and the continental shelf.
 In the fall and winter, the squid retreat south and offshore to the continental slope where they can be found at depths between 28 to 366 meters.
 During the day, adults stay near a sandy or muddy bottom and migrate vertically towards the surface at night.

-Expect to see Longfin Inshore Squid on your spring and summer night dives; they always put on an amazing show!
+Expect to see Longfin Squid on your spring and summer night dives; they always put on an amazing show!
 As aggressive hunters often hunting in schools, adults are known to go after fish larger than themselves.
 Adults also consume crustaceans and other squid, while juveniles feed on plankton.
-Despite their good eyesight and ability to change color, they’re thought to be colorblind.
-Longfin Inshore Squid have a short lifespan, typically less than 1 year; they die right after reproducing.
+Despite their good eyesight and ability to change color, they are thought to be colorblind.
+Longfin Squid have a short lifespan, typically less than 1 year; they die right after reproducing.
 Spawning occurs year-round with peaks during the summer and winter.
 Females lay egg capsules containing 150 to 200 eggs that she attaches to a solid substrate.
 Longfin Inshore Squid are commercially fished and are typically prepared in a calamari dish.